 Kiddies school just started, (office) projects lists getting longer by the day, just as light is getting scarcer and days shorter?
 Weak pound plus already into bleak autumn weather?
 Wanderlusting (secretly or not) and daydreaming escapes ?
-Look no further and embark on Round the world trip in 80 days!
+Look no further and embark on Around the world trip in 80 days!

 We departed the adventures right from Sloane Square and its beautiful Cadogan Hall couple of days ago.
 I took along my friend and her boys aged 9 and almost 12; they laughed, questioned, giggled and enjoyed.